 Is Etizolam Addictive?

 Because etizolam is a relatively new drug that has not been well-studied, there have been few clinical trials that evaluated the potential for dependence and addiction.
-However, mounting preliminary data indicates that etizolam has a high risk for dependence and has a relatively high potential for abuse.
+However, mounting preliminary data indicates that etizolam has a high risk of dependence and has a relatively high potential for abuse.
 In addition, anecdotal reports and case studies released from hospital emergency departments indicate that etizolam is addictive and can have dangerous, even lethal consequences.
 Currently, a number of European and Asian countries are the major source of data on adverse effects associated with etizolam abuse.
 On the domestic front, however, the American College of Emergency Physicians published a 2015 editorial seeking to highlight the increasing risk of etizolam abuse and overdose in the US.

 Further underscoring that etizolam is associated with addiction is the finding that rapid cessation leads to withdrawal symptoms that are similar to those seen in cases of benzodiazepine withdrawal, including irritability, anxiety, difficulty concentrating, anhedonia, heart palpitations, insomnia and panic attacks.
 Extreme cases of benzodiazepine withdrawal can cause hallucinations, delusions and even seizures; it is likely that etizolam will be empirically found to have similar symptoms.